CTW04278/academy_cicd/04-jee-rest/04-02-rest/exercises/001-rest.md

       }
 ```

-4. Create a rest api that retrieves a rack by id.
+7. Create a rest endpoint that retrieves a rack by id.
 Below you can check a request and response example.

 ```
 REQUEST: